Samettarim/acss-bem-oocss-smacss/README.md

 }
 ```

-Name all Elements and to scale and create a modular Architecture
+Name all Elements to scale and create a modular Architecture

 SMACSS-style CSS (LESS):
 ```less